 Commissioner Ting referred to the likely and aggressive adoption rates for electric vehicle readiness.
-He noted that likely was listed at 20 percent by 2040 and that aggressive was 25 percent by 2031???
-Jennifer??? and asked if the numbers were based on business as usual, especially for the likely category.
+He noted that likely was listed at He noted that the "likely" scenario projected by the PSRC is 20% EV adoption by 2040, and that the King County "aggressive" adoption rates are 25% by 2031 and 100% by 2050, and asked if the numbers were based on business as usual, especially for the likely category.
 Ms. Ewing said the likely numbers were drawn from a Puget Sound Regional Council study and were based on business as usual.
 The aggressive approach would require some additional strategies.
 The Puget Sound Regional Council study was based on the four-county region, and the market for electric vehicles is likely higher in Bellevue.
 The probability of hitting the aggressive numbers will depend in part on having additional regional and state incentives for electric vehicles beyond what are already in place, as well as education and outreach efforts.